SNodeC/snode.c/tools/codex/README.md

 `EXPECTED_UNIT_RESULT_METHODS` ratchet to fail with its exact changed-identity diagnostic.
 The guard deliberately does not impose the false inverse that a Concrete result must have direct properties.

+The checked `a1-1-operation-production-coverage.json` table binds the exact 22 operation descriptors to 1,166 indexed successful-result records (403 accepted and 763 malformed-known), 73 aggregate/value records, 60 B4 nested
+union records, and four `ThreadActiveFlag` records.
+The result and aggregate/value corpora traverse the same structured production result dispatcher used by `typed::Threads` and `typed::Turns`; that dispatcher selects its result codec from the generated private descriptor binding.
+The table also hashes every production/test source it claims to cover.
+It is reproducible review evidence, not a second runtime disposition or dispatch registry.

 ## Re-running the pinned upstream generation